 3D point cloud processing and understanding are usually deemed more challenging than 2D images mainly due to a fact that point cloud samples live on an irregular structure while 2D image samples (pixels) rely on a 2D grid in the image plane with a regular spacing.
 Point cloud geometry is typically represented by a set of sparse 3D points.
-Such a data format makes it difficult to apply traditional deep learning framework on point clouds.
+Such a data format makes it difficult to apply traditional deep learning framework.
 E.g. for each sample, traditional convolutional neural network (CNN) requires its neighboring samples to appear at some fixed spatial orientations and distances so as to facilitate the convolution.
 Unfortunately, point cloud samples typically do not follow such constraints.
 One way to alleviate the problem is to voxelize a point cloud to mimic the image representation and then to operate on voxels.
-The downside of this approach is that voxelization has to either sacrifice the rep-
+The downside is that voxelization has to either sacrifice the representation accuracy or incurs huge redundancies, that may pose an unnecessary cost in the sub-

 Table 1.
 Illustration of the two-step-folding decoding.
-Column one contains the original point cloud samples from the ShapeNet dataset [54].
+Column one contains the original point cloud samples from the ShapeNet dataset [57].
 Column two illustrates the 2D grid points to be folded during decoding.
 Column three contains the output after one folding operation.
 Column four contains the output after two folding operations.
 This output is also the reconstructed point cloud.
 We use a color gradient to illustrate the correspondence between the 2D grid in column two and the reconstructed point clouds after folding operations in the last two columns.
 Best viewed in color.

-resentation accuracy or incurs huge redundancies, that may pose an unnecessary cost in the subsequent processing, either at a compromised performance or an rapidly increased processing complexity.
-Related prior-arts will be reviewed in Section 1.1.
+sequent processing, either at a compromised performance or an rapidly increased processing complexity.
+Related priorarts will be reviewed in Section 1.1.

 In this work, we focus on the emerging field of unsupervised learning for point clouds.
 We propose an autoencoder (AE) that is referenced as FoldingNet.
 The output from the bottleneck layer in the auto-encoder is called a codeword that can be used as a high-dimensional embedding of an input point cloud.
 We are going to show that a 2D grid structure is not only a sampling structure for imaging, but can indeed be used to construct a point cloud through the proposed folding operation.
-This is based on the observation that the 3D point clouds of our interest are obtained from object surfaces: either discretized from boundary representations in CAD and computer graphics, or sampled from line-of-sight sensors like LIDAR.
+This is based on the observation that the 3D point clouds of our interest are obtained from object surfaces: either discretized from boundary representations in CAD/computer graphics, or sampled from line-of-sight sensors like LIDAR.
 Intuitively, any 3D object surface could be transformed to a 2D plane through certain operations like cutting, squeezing, and stretching.
 The inverse procedure is to glue those 2D point samples back onto an object surface via certain folding operations, which are initialized as 2D grid samples.
 As illustrated in Table 1, to reconstruct a point cloud, successive folding operations are joined to reproduce the surface structure.
 The points are colorized to show the correspondence between the initial 2D grid samples and the reconstructed 3D point samples.
-Using the folding-based method, the challenges from the irregular structure of point clouds are well addressed by directly introducing such an implicit 2D grid constrain in the decoder, which avoids the costly 3D voxelization in other works [53].
+Using the folding-based method, the challenges from the irregular structure of point clouds are well addressed by directly introducing such an implicit 2D grid constraint in the decoder, which avoids the costly 3D voxelization in other works [56].
 It will be demonstrated later that the folding operations can build an arbitrary surface provided a proper codeword.
+Notice that when data are from volumetric format instead of 2D surfaces, a 3D grid may perform better.